Nursing Professional Practice

 The Nursing Resource Fund was established through contributions to the NHRMC Foundation.
 The Nursing Congress Finance Council can make available funds for nursing-related research projects and continuing education.
 Nurses are encouraged to apply for this funding as they pursue clinical research.

 Nursing Certification is supported through educational training opportunities.
+Our staff includes more than 400 certified nurses.
 Nurses receive a stipend upon certification in their area of practice.
 This certification requires the nurse to exhibit expert knowledge that is measured by an exam, as well as maintain specific annual education requirements.

 The Professional Ladder program has been revised to direct staff nurses in completing performance improvement and educational projects.
 This program, which offers two levels of achievement, also rewards nurses for completion.
 In the last two years the number of nurses submitting letters of intent to participate in the program has increased over 100%.